All Episodes

 Well, I can tell you on the deficit is interesting.

-We got all these deficit hawks that were Democrats and everybody coming out when we were talking about giving the American uh taxpayer money back in their pocket.
+We got all these deficit hawks that were Democrats and everybody coming out when we were talking about giving the American taxpayer money back in their pocket.

-All of a sudden, when it comes to spending that same dollar, which is not their money, it's the American people's money.
+All of a sudden, when it comes to spending that same dollar, which is not their money, it's the American people's money, they're very liberal with that.

-And I I can tell you that when we look at the kind of numbers that we're talking about right now, Chris.
+And I can tell you that when we look at the kind of numbers that we're talking about right now, Chris, you know, we talk about a trillion-dollar deficit over a 10-year period and it would pay for itself over 15.

 We don't have a revenue problem, Chris.